MachineLearningLifeScience/poli-docs/docs/protein-optimization/using_poli_baselines/bayesian_optimization.md

 ## About

-Bayesian Optimization is a sample-efficient black box optimization algorithm which uses an uncertainty-aware approximation $\tilde{f}(\bm{x})$ of the objective function $f$.
-This surrogate model $\tilde{f}$ is usually a Gaussian Process, whose predictions and uncertainties are used to build an _acquisition function_ $\alpha(\bm{x})$.
+Bayesian Optimization is a sample-efficient black box optimization algorithm which uses an uncertainty-aware approximation $\tilde{f}(\boldsymbol{x})$ of the objective function $f$.
+This surrogate model $\tilde{f}$ is usually a Gaussian Process, whose predictions and uncertainties are used to build an _acquisition function_ $\alpha(\boldsymbol{x})$.
 Optimizing $\alpha$ renders points that are _likely_ to perform well for $f$.
 By smartly including uncertainties in $\alpha$, Bayesian Optimization balances exploration and exploitation.

-Our implementation uses `gpytorch` and `botorch` as the engines for Bayesian Optimization {cite+p}`Balandat:botorch:2020,gardner:gpytorch:2018`.
+Our implementation uses `gpytorch` and `botorch` as the engines for Bayesian Optimization {cite:p}`Balandat:botorch:2020,gardner:gpytorch:2018`.
 We use the default `botorch` single-task Gaussian Process, and we optimize the acquisition function using grid-search for 1 and 2 dimensions, and using `botorch`'s utilities from 3 onwards.

 ## How to run